vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/6_variants0.md

 vr::visit(vnp, v0);
 ```

-You can find a similar example [on GitHub](https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/visiting_variants/2_lambda_visitation.cpp).
+*(You can find a similar example [on GitHub](https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/visiting_variants/2_lambda_visitation.cpp).)*

 ### "Recursive" variants

-Variants are often used to represent recursive structures *(e.g. JSON objects)*.
+Variants can be used to represent recursive structures *(e.g. JSON objects)*.
 Since variants have a fixed size, a trivial way of implementing such structures consists in using **indirection with dynamically-allocated memory**.

 As an example, let's extend our previous `vnum` variant type to support vectors of other `vnum` instances.